The Challenge of Designing a Book Cover

 Please don’t add an obvious drop shadow and don’t use, for example, “horror” fonts on business books or “fun” font on psychological drama books.
 Also, don’t make a book cover busy by adding too many elements and using too many colours and fonts.
 Simplicity is your friend.
 And creating a good balance and a great contrast is a way to go.
 These are the key elements any designer should stand by.

 Last but not least, do you have a favourite genre when it comes to creating book covers?

-I don’t have a favourite genre, I love working on all books that give me freedom to be creative with the covers.
-It really doesn’t matter if the book is fiction or a non-fiction, whether it belongs in the self-help, business, or religious category, or if it’s chick-lit, a novel, a psycho thriller or a memoir – I enjoy working on all of them.
+I don’t have a favourite genre, I love working on all books that give me the freedom to be creative with the covers.
+It really doesn’t matter if the book is fiction or non-fiction, whether it belongs in the self-help, business, or religious category, or if it’s chick-lit, a novel, a psycho-thriller or a memoir – I enjoy working on all of them.
 However, I do have a least favorite genre and that’s sci-fi.
 I rarely do sci-fi book covers.

 Now Get Out There!